THOMASELOVE/431-classes-2024/class02/welcome-report.md

 Count | Reason
 -----: | :-------------------------------------------------------------
+25 | My program / advisor (or a program/career path I want to join) requires me to take the course.
+17 | I want to learn more about applied statistics and/or data science.
 15 | I want to learn R, or learn more about analyzing data using R.
-24 | My program / advisor (or a program/career path I want to join) requires me to take the course.
-17 | I want to learn more about applied statistics and/or data science.

 ## How are you feeling?